OctopusDeploy/blog/blog/2021-07/multi-tenancy-release-management/index.md

 ### Choosing a release

 One of the step template's core business rules is to pick the last successfully deployed release in the source environment.
-The majority of the logic is focused on calculating that source environment.
-That runs through three logic gates.
+Most logic is focused on calculating that source environment, and runs through three logic gates:

-- When source environment is provided, use that.
+- When the source environment is provided, use that.
 - When the channel is provided, find the phase before the destination environment's phase.
 - When no channel is provided, use the **Default** channel, then find the phase before the destination environment's phase.

 Once the source environment is known, find the latest _successful_ release.
 The step template uses the task log to calculate which release to promote.
-Using the advanced search filters on the Task page, you can see, in real-time, what release will be picked by the step template.
+Using the advanced search filters on the Tasks page, you see in real-time which release will be picked by the step template.

 ![Task log with advanced filters](multi-tenancy-release-management-task-log.png)

 :::hint
-When the destination environment is the first phase in the channel's lifecycle it will find the newest release created for the channel matching the release pattern provided.
+When the destination environment is the first phase in the channel's lifecycle, it will find the newest release created for the channel matching the release pattern provided.
 :::

 Multi-tenancy adds a layer of complication.
 Consider this scenario: